India

 The spotless white exterior of the Gothic Loyola Cathedral in Chennai

-The spotless white exterior of the Gothic Loyola Cathedral in Chennai © Arvind Balaraman
+The gleaming white Gothic spires of Loyola Cathedral pierce the skies, radiating serenity and grace. © Arvind Balaraman

 Churches and Temples